ddmitov/perl-executing-browser/README.md

 ```

 * ``autoStartScripts``
-  These are Perl scripts that will be started immediately after the local page is loaded.
+  These are Perl scripts that are started immediately after a local page is loaded.

 * ``closeConfirmation``
-  When user starts closing PEB, it checks for any unsaved data in all forms.
-If any user data in HTML forms is detected, PEB displays a warning using the text of ``pebSettings.closeConfirmation``.
+  This is the text displayed when user has pressed the close button, but unsaved data in local HTML forms is detected.
 If no warning text is found, PEB assumes that no warning has to be displayed and exits immediately.

 ## Functional Pseudo Filenames
 * **About PEB dialog:** ``about-browser.function``